fft2 — Compute two-dimensional discrete Fourier transforms in MATLAB and RunMat.

-fft2(X) computes the two-dimensional discrete Fourier transform (DFT) of X. It is equivalent to applying fft along the first dimension and then along the second dimension, preserving MATLAB’s column-major ordering and output shape semantics.
+fft2(X) computes the two-dimensional discrete Fourier transform of X. It is equivalent to applying fft along the first two dimensions, with shape and ordering behavior consistent with MATLAB and RunMat.

 How fft2 works